aces/Loris/modules/imaging_uploader/test/TestPlan.md

    [Automation Testing]
 2. Ensure that upon loading, the Imaging Uploader page has the 'Browse' and 'Upload' tabs.
    [Manual Testing]
-3. Set the `useSiteProjectPermissions` (Use Site Project Permissions) Configuration to NO and make sure your user does NOT have the `imaging_uploader_nosessionid` permission (do not use superuser) [Manual Testing]
+3. Set the `useImagingSiteProjectPermissions` (Use Site Project Permissions) Configuration to NO and make sure your user does NOT have the `imaging_uploader_nosessionid` permission (do not use superuser) [Manual Testing]
 4. Check that when accessing the Imaging Uploader page, the 'Browse' tab displays all the uploads done for all users.
    [Automation Testing]
-5. Change the `useSiteProjectPermissions` (Use Site Project Permissions) Configuration to YES and make sure your user does NOT have the `imaging_uploader_nosessionid` permission (do not use superuser) [Manual Testing]
+5. Change the `useImagingSiteProjectPermissions` (Use Site Project Permissions) Configuration to YES and make sure your user does NOT have the `imaging_uploader_nosessionid` permission (do not use superuser) [Manual Testing]
 6. Check that when accessing the Imaging Uploader page, the 'Browse' tab displays all the uploads done where